-CRIRSCO re-engaged with the UNECE to address the lack of definition and during the period 2006-2009, worked with the Society of Petroleum Engineers (SPE) as petroleum industry representatives to map the CRIRSCO Template (first published in 2006) to the Petroleum Resource Management System (PRMS).
-CRIRSCO further participated in a UNECE Task Force set up to map the Template and PRMS to the UNFC and a further Task Force to recommend revisions to the UNFC.
+Meanwhile, the UNECE continued to promote the idea of a single global code for reporting all minerals, including oil and gas.
+The 2004 version of the UNFC was largely re-written to include petroleum (oil and gas) reporting, and in the process many of the earlier minerals definitions were lost.
+CRIRSCO re-engaged with the UNECE to address this issue and during the period 2006-2009, worked with the Society of Petroleum Engineers (SPE) as petroleum industry representatives to map the CRIRSCO Template (first published in 2006) to the Petroleum Resource Management System, participated in a UNECE Task Force set up to map the Template and PRMS to the UNFC and a further Task Force to recommend revisions to the UNFC.
 This work culminated in the release of a new, and much simplified, version of the UNFC in December 2009.
 UNFC 2009 satisfies the need for high level definitions that can bridge the petroleum and minerals industries but leaves intact the detailed definitions, rules and guidelines that are commodity specific.